VoteCast: Mississippi voters divided on state of nation

 CONTROL OF CONGRESS

-Tuesday’s elections will determine control of Congress in the final two years of Trump’s first term in office, and 78 percent of Mississippi voters said which party will hold control was very important as they considered their vote.
-Another 16 percent said it was somewhat important.
+Tuesday’s elections determined control of Congress in the final two years of Trump’s first term in office, and more than three-quarters of Mississippi’s voters said which party will hold control was very important as they considered their vote.
+More than 1 in 10 said it was somewhat important.